 - Wash your hands after shopping and after putting groceries away

 - Wipe down handles and touch screens with sanitizing wipes before use

 Ordering online and taking advantage of curbside pickup or home delivery is another way to lessen your contact with germs found in a grocery store.

 Most Common Methods of Grocery Shopping

-To study the impact of the pandemic on grocery shopping habits, we asked more than 1,100 Americans how they regularly shop for food.
-According to our results, the top five most common methods of grocery shopping are as follows:
+Did the sharp rise in availability of other methods of grocery shopping – like curbside pickup and home delivery – affect how Americans shop?
+To study that, we asked more than 1,100 Americans how they shop for food regularly.
+According to our results, the top five most common methods of grocery shopping are:

 - Shopping inside stores